 For instance, if your brand's core value includes accountability, you can attract new customers who value accountability and transparency from their vendors.

 Right now, most companies are working effortlessly towards developing marketing strategies that fit the times.
 Whatever your marketing message is, there needs to be an alignment in communication between your marketing and internal teams.
-This is only be possible with a strong and well understood set of business core values.
+This is only possible with a strong and well-understood set of business core values.

 Improve Your Employee Communications

 Effective employee communication plays a vital role in building a better workforce.
-Most of the world's workforces is working remotely due to the Coronavirus.
-Remote work could result in a loss in communication, however, if you can draw from your core values, interactions with employees become consistent and clear.
+Most of the world's workforce is working remotely due to the Coronavirus.
+Remote work could result in a loss of communication.
+However, if you can draw from your core values, interactions with employees become consistent and clear.

 Solid communication and a more reliable workforce will go a long way in optimizing your business strategies post-pandemic.
 Furthermore, your employees will embrace and live by your company's core values when there is better communication between staff and management.

-The global crisis brings business's core values to the forefront, ensure your business is among those that actively use values to make decisions.
-Your company will emerge stronger, your employee more satisfied and your customers and partners more loyal.
+The global crisis brings a business's core values to the forefront, ensuring your business is among those that actively use values to make decisions.
+Your company will emerge stronger, your employee more satisfied, and your customers and partners more loyal.

 This article was written by Ana Mayer, a project manager with 3+ years of experience.
 While projects can do without her participation (which means almost never), she likes to read and create expert academic materials for the Online Writers Rating, Best Writers Online review website.
 Such work gives her the opportunity to write articles on the most relevant topics of today.